ooni/spec/backends/th-007-nwcth.md

 ## Response message

-The response message is an instance of `CtrlResponses`:
+The response message is an instance of `CtrlResponse`:

 ```
 CtrlResponse{}